How to Give Support

 Let us know how this site had helped you.
 We enjoy reading your stories.

-- Send an email to call center training tips at gmail dot com.
+- Send an email to kevin at call center training tips dot com.

 - Promote us on Facebook like our page and posts.

 2. Help fund our work

 Producing these articles and maintaining this website costs money.